Changes coming 1 July 2025

 A Micro-producer off licence authorises you to sell liquor you’ve produced at a single premises, like a winery or brewery, for drinking off site.

-• must declare the estimated gross price paid or total gross sales of liquor produced in the first 12 months does not exceed $100,000.
+• you must declare the estimated gross price paid or total gross sales of liquor produced in the first 12 months does not exceed $100,000.

 Report purchase information